-In the days before "Web 2.0", I began to run official websites for my favourite underground bands, and I still maintain these for Thames Valley band Irony, former Malvern tribal band Spiralize, and celtic/world dance band Headhunters.
-With the emergence of networking sites like MySpace, the need to do this is less pressing, but I still maintain index pages, with short resumés and links to relevant websites and other resources, for Welsh progressive/celtic band Karnataka, the Strawbs, young talented Brazilians Ashtar, and Drugstore.
-Another site I created, for talented German solo artist Dagmar 41, also remains, though as an unofficial site nowadays.
-There is also a page with my review of the album Campaign by Dutch rock band PTS, which was my album of the year for 1997.
-I keep a list of top favourites on my Bands page; as well as those already mentioned, this includes entries for Legend (1990s UK pagan band), Nigel Shaw/Carolyn Hillyer, Mostly Autumn, After Crying, Inkubus Sukkubus, Peter Hammill/Van der Graaf Generator, Illusion/Renaissance MkI, Curved Air and several more.
+In the days before "Web 2.0", I began to run official websites for my favourite underground bands, and I still maintain these for Thames Valley band Irony (though no longer the official site), former Malvern tribal band Spiralize, and celtic/world dance band Headhunters.
+With the emergence of social networking sites like Facebook and MySpace, the need to do this is less pressing, but I still maintain index pages, with short resumés and links to relevant websites and other resources, for Welsh progressive/celtic band Karnataka, the Strawbs, young talented Brazilians Ashtar, and Drugstore.
+I also keep a list of other top favourites on my Bands page.

 In the early days of the Internet I also started running email/web chat groups, initially for Drugstore fans.
 It was a great experience being in the vangaurd and one of the first to experience the way these forums spontaneously generate social communities by enabling people with similar tastes to meet up in person at gigs after first communicating electronically.
-I also run a group for Ashtar supporters, and remain a co-moderator of Strawbs' chat group Witchwood - one of the truly great electronic communities.
+I remain a co-moderator of Strawbs' chat group Witchwood - still one of the truly great electronic communities.